-Wheatstone bridge circuits are extensively used for measuring the output of strain gauges and for measuring other sensor outputs where a relatively small change in resistance must be detected.
+Wheatstone bridge circuits are extensively used for measuring the output of strain gauge and for measuring other sensor outputs where a relatively small change in resistance must be detected.
 Bridge circuits have the advantage of high measurement sensitivity and also provide a significant degree of temperature compensation. dataTaker data loggers provide comprehensive support for the measurement of Wheatstone bridge circuits in full, half and quarter bridge configurations.
 For a quick overview of the dataTaker Geotechnical loggers, view the product video.

 The dataTaker supports two methods of Wheatstone bridge measurement: